The Inward Investment and International Taxation Review: Belgium

 An 'exit tax' is levied on Belgian real estate attributed to a SREIF through conversion of an existing company, a (de)merger or a contribution.
 The tax is due on unrealised capital gains at a favourable tax rate of 15 per cent.
 This tax also applies if Belgian real estate assets are contributed to a SREIF.

-Management services rendered for the benefit of a SREIF will be exempt from VAT to the extent that these services are specific to and essential for managing the SREIF.
+Management services rendered for the benefit of a SREIF will be exempt from value added tax (VAT) to the extent that these services are specific to and essential for managing the SREIF.
 The SREIF is subject to the annual tax on collective investment institutions.
 This tax is levied at a rate of 0.01 per cent of its total net assets.

 In Belgium, the use of non-corporate entities remains relatively limited.
 The most commonly used forms are the limited partnership, the general partnership and the partnership.